x157/x157.github.io/UE5/Mass/Representation.md

 Note that Mass Representation works in conjunction with the [Mass LOD System](/UE5/Mass/LOD).
-The presence of various LOD Tags on Mass Entities affects how the Representation system represents the Entity in the world.
+The presence of various LOD Tags on Mass Entities affects if (and how) the Representation system represents the Entity in the world.

 ## Overview